 Some grounds for summary dismissal are insubordination, conflict of interest, chronic absenteeism, chronic lateness, dishonesty, theft, fraud, intoxication or addiction if it risks the lives or safety of others, being disruptive or sexually assaulting an employee.
 In essence, the grounds of summary dismissal really depend on the factual circumstances of each case.

 In Barton v.
 Rona, the Judge referred to the case of McKinley v.
 B.C.
-Tel which was a Supreme Court of Canada case that set out the frame work for analyzing whether an employee’s wrongful act would be found to constitute just cause for dismissal.
-In short, the Supreme Court, in that case, concluded that the principal of proportionality requires an effective balance to be struck between the severity of an employee’s misconduct and the sanction imposed.
+Tel which was a Supreme Court of Canada case that set out the framework for analyzing whether an employee’s wrongful act would be found to constitute just cause for dismissal.
+In short, the Supreme Court, in that case, concluded that the principle of proportionality requires an effective balance to be struck between the severity of an employee’s misconduct and the sanction imposed.

 Rona argued that its safety expectations were communicated directly to Mr. Barton as a manager.
 Rona did expect him to administer, faithfully, all safety expectations within his managerial role.
 They argued that he failed to do so, and that failure breached his employment contract entitling Rona to dismiss him.
 They argued that it was Mr. Baron’s responsibility to enforce compliance with Rona’s health and safety rule and to promote safe practices by leading by example.